Where Did the Kinds Walk?

 The Sunda–Sahul corridor is the longest and most climate-diverse in the system.
 It begins in equatorial Southeast Asia (0–10°S: 25–31°C, 2,600–4,500 mm/yr — dense tropical rainforest) and extends south through New Guinea into Australia, grading from tropical rainforest to monsoon forest to seasonal woodland to eucalyptus-dominated grassland.
 The southern terminus (Tasmania) is cool temperate forest.

 At peak lowstand, the Sunda Shelf alone exposes 2.5 million km² of tropical land — the largest single expanse of newly available habitat on the planet.
-The corridor opens at approximately year 70–210 and remains accessible for roughly 800–1,000 years before gradual closure.
+The corridor opens at approximately year 430–820 — later than the shallow northern straits, because the Sunda and Sahul sills are among the deepest in the system and require a larger sea-level drop to clear — and then remains accessible for a long connectivity window before gradual closure.

 During the dispersal window, the Sunda corridor is at peak tropical productivity — warm-ocean-driven rainfall at 2–4× modern levels, volcanic ash fertilization, and no established competitors.
-By the time the bridge closes (~year 1,200), precipitation has already begun declining and the Australian interior is starting to dry.
+Well before the corridor finally closes, precipitation has already begun declining and the Australian interior is starting to dry — the climate is settling on the schedule set by the cooling ocean (Paper 2), independent of exactly when the land bridge submerges.
 The animals walk into a wetter, richer Australia than the one that exists today.
 The climate is changing under their feet from the day they arrive.

 This corridor does not filter by climate.
 It is lush throughout the tropical section.
 Dense canopy, year-round rainfall, vertical layers of food from forest floor to emergent crown.
 Everything that reaches it can eat.